PuntoCommerce/marketing-cloud-connector/doc/doc2/1_0_Project_Overview.md

 <a name="navlink"></a>
 ## 1. Project and Architectural Overview

 The Marketing Cloud Connector is a reusable code asset to support the enablement and acceleration of specific integration use cases between B2C Commerce and Marketing Cloud.
-B2C Commerce Reference Architechtures are used as a reference storefront for MC Connector cartridge integration.
+B2C Commerce Reference Architechtures are used as a reference storefront for connector cartridge integration.

 ## Features & Requirements